 How Much Do Accountants Make in Canada?

 The average accounting salary in Canada is $38.46 per hour, according to the Government of Canada Job Bank.
-How much you make per hour ranges from $19.95/hour in Nova Scotia and as high as $90.98/hour in Northwest Territories.
+How much you make per hour ranges from $19.95/hour in Nova Scotia to $90.98/hour in Northwest Territories.

-It’s important to know what you can expect to make as an accountant in Canada.
-When you have an idea of the salary for accounting jobs in Canada you’ll know if you’re being offered a fair market rate for your skills and experience.
+When you what to expect to earn as an accountant in Canada, you can assess a fair market rate for your skills and experience.

 Accounting Salary in Canada